Learn Email Automation Post-Purchase Flows

 Separate Seed Tests Per Domain

 Run InboxEagle seed list tests on your transactional sending domain and your marketing sending domain independently.
-The transactional domain should show near-perfect inbox placement (95%+) at all times.
-If it starts dropping, investigate immediately — the cause may be promotional content that crept into transactional emails, an authentication configuration error, or a shared IP pool issue with your transactional ESP.
+The transactional domain should remain consistently strong; if placement drops materially, investigate immediately — the cause may be promotional content creeping into transactional mail, authentication drift, or shared IP pool issues.

 DMARC Reporting